roc-streaming/roc-droid/README.md

 Dependencies
 ------------

 The app uses [Java bindings for Roc Toolkit](https://github.com/roc-streaming/roc-java).
-You don't need to install them manually; gradle will automatically download AAR from bintray, which contains both libroc and Java bindings built for all Android ABIs.
+You don't need to install them manually; gradle will automatically download AAR from maven central, which contains both libroc and Java bindings built for all Android ABIs.

 Building
 --------